Committees

 Staff Contact: Connie Herndon

-The Committee on Quality of Care shall concern itself with quality-related activities including the development of classification and response criteria, practice guidelines, guidance documents, and quality measures.
+The Committee on Quality of Care shall concern itself with quality-related activities including the development of classification and response criteria, practice guidelines, and guidance documents.
 The Committee will organize and establish subcommittees and task forces as the Committee deems necessary or appropriate to carry out its objectives, subject to the approval of the Board of Directors or the Executive Committee and Executive Vice President.

 Committee Member Time Commitments

-• 3 meetings per volunteer year (in person in January, webinar in May/June, and in conjunction with ACR Convergence)
+- 3 meetings per volunteer year (webinars in January and May/June, and in conjunction with ACR Convergence)

-• 8–10 other hours per year (e.g. reviewing meeting materials or manuscripts submitted for ACR endorsement
+- 8–10 other hours per year, variable depending on manuscript reviews (e.g., reviewing meeting materials or manuscripts submitted for ACR endorsement)

 Subcommittees